saysob656/My-Offensive-Security-journey/README.md

 **Age:** 20
 **Goal:** Go from complete beginner to professional level in Offensive Security

-This repository is my personal documentation of learning **Offensive Security** from zero.
+This repository contains my complete learning journey — from absolute zero to advanced.

-Here I will regularly share:
+Here I will document:
-- What I learn every day
+- Everything I learn day by day
-- Notes and summaries
+- Notes, summaries, and screenshots
-- Screenshots of rooms/machines
+- Write-ups of rooms and machines
-- My progress and writeups
+- My progress over time

 **📖 Main Learning Log:** (LEARNING_LOG.md)